 \[-\log S(t) = \int_0^t\lambda(x)dx\]And

 \[S(t) = exp\left(-\int_0^t\lambda(x)dx\right) = exp\left(-\Lambda(t)\right)\]The distribution of survival time is often positively skewed.
 The exponential and Weibull distributions are popular choices for modeling survival data.
-For this project a Weibull distribution was used.
+For this project, we used a Weibull distribution.

-The most obvious way to encode categorical data is through using one hot encoding, however this presents some problems, for instance doesn`t preserve distances in the new space.
-For this reason another approach to encoding the categorical data was performed: Embedding using an ensamble of trees.
-In this case XGBoost with was used.
+The most obvious way to encode categorical data is through one-hot encoding (OHE), however this presents some problems—for instance, it doesn’t preserve distances in the new space.
+For this reason, we used another approach to encoding the categorical data: embedding using an ensemble of trees.
+In this case, we used XGBoost.

-First fit an ensemble of trees (totally random trees, a random forest, or gradient boosted trees) on the training set.
-Then each leaf of each tree in the ensemble is assigned a fixed arbitrary feature index in a new feature space.
-These leaf indices are then encoded in a one-hot fashion.
+- Then each leaf of each tree in the ensemble is assigned a fixed arbitrary feature index in a new feature space

-Each sample goes through the decisions of each tree of the ensemble and ends up in one leaf per tree.
-The sample is encoded by setting feature values for these leaves to 1 and the other feature values to 0.
+Each sample goes through the decisions of each tree in the ensemble and ends up in one leaf per tree.
+The sample is encoded by setting feature values for these leaves to 1 and all other feature values to 0.

-I made a demo of this implementation with good results, the new embedding outperdormed OHE, although with a time cost that increased the run time of the survival model up to 10 minutes compared with 4 minutes in the case of OHE.
-This was not a huge problem as the model was not intended to be run frequently.
+I created a demo of this implementation with good results.
+The new embedding outperformed OHE, although with a time cost that increased the runtime of the survival model to 10 minutes compared with 4 minutes for OHE.
+This wasn’t a major problem since the model wasn’t intended to be run frequently.

-Lastly, the visualization of the graph was done using the bokeh package in a similar fashion as seen below.
-The graph was interactive and dynamic, meaning that all the evolution of the model across different years can be seen in the graph.
+Finally, the visualization was created using the Bokeh package, as shown below.
+The graph was interactive and dynamic, allowing users to visualize the evolution of the model across different years and explore various scenarios.